Fishing ReportLake Whittington - 8/1/2018 3:02:25 PM

 Little Man's is OPEN.
 Little Man's Landing is a private ramp open to the public with a $5 launch fee.

-The bass bite has been good lately at Whittington.
-Look for fish in water between 3 and 8 feet deep near structure.
+Look for bass to be in water between 3 and 8 feet deep near structure.
 Buzzbaits have produced good fish lately.
 Other good bait choices include soft plastic worms or lizards, big spinnerbaits, or Rattle Traps.
 Try fishing around the pilings and fishing houses near the Outing Club.

 For crappie, try trolling in deeper areas of the lake, especially around flooded willow trees or brush tops in water 8-15 feet deep.
 Most anglers are using jigs or minnows.

 For catfish, try tightlining or fishing trotlines along the shoreline in water less than 6 feet deep.
 Making a run out to the river and fishing around the dike fields or near eddies can produce good catfish too.
 Blues, channels, and flatheads are all present in Lake Whittington.
 Best baits for blues and channels should be nightcrawlers or chicken liver.
 For flathead use live bait like goldfish.